MicrosoftDocs/semantic-kernel-docs/semantic-kernel/samples-and-solutions/copilot-chat.md

 ### Deploying your Copilot Chat App to Azure as a web application
 You can build and upload a customized version of the Semantic Kernel service to Azure.

-Once you have cloned the code from the GitHub [repo](https://aka.ms/sk/repo/samples/copilot-chat-app),you can choose to modify for your needs (for example, by adding your own skills) or leave as is.
+Once you have cloned the code from the GitHub [repo](https://aka.ms/sk/repo/samples-and-solutions/copilot-chat-app),you can choose to modify for your needs (for example, by adding your own plugins) or leave as is.
 Once you are ready, go into the ../semantic-kernel/samples/apps/copilot-chat-app/webapi directory and enter the following command:
 ```powershell
 dotnet publish CopilotChatApi.csproj --configuration Release --arch x64 --os win